kv35xx/sample-demo/index.md

    | **Granularity**   | Client App |
    | **Period**        | Day        |

+   > The number of requests is set very low so that the limit can be triggered
+   > quickly.

    Accept the default values for the other fields and click the **Add Policy** button.